-We love our furry friends, but sometimes they can cause an unexpected dent in the ol’ wallet.
+We love our furry friends, but sometimes pet expenses can cause an unexpected dent in our wallets.

 Being unable to afford the cost of pet maintenance is one of the top three reasons dogs are relinquished to rescue networks, according to the National Council on Pet Population Study and Policy.
 But like most things, a little planning and preparation can help you keep the bills low and manageable.
 Here’s how: